sjl/.plan/README.markdown

 Attempted to figure out how to acquire MS Word for the class.
 Apparently there's a web version of Word now?
 If I can use that, at least I won't have to spin up a full Windows VM to write the papers…

+Installed `sra-toolkit` from Ubuntu's repository.
+Unfortunately it doesn't seem to come with `fasterq-dump`, only the older `fastq-dump`, at least according to `dpkg-query -L sra-toolkit`.
+Installed the latest binary from their site instead.

+Poked around at both `fastq-dump` and `fasterq-dump`.  `fasterq-dump` seems more documented and user friendly, and is definitely faster.
+The biggest speedup came from telling it to use RAM as its temporary filesystem with `-t /dev/shm`, which cut the time down to 1/3.
+Guess all this RAM *is* actually good for something.